Poison In The System

 To learn how to reach us securely, go to tips.buzzfeed.com.

 Concerned about Russia’s increasingly bold moves in the West, the US Congress asked America’s top intelligence official to prepare a highly classified report “on the use of political assassinations as a form of statecraft by the Russian Federation” since Putin’s rise to power, which was submitted last year.
 Two US intelligence officials told BuzzFeed News that the report, produced by the Office of the Director of National Intelligence with assistance from the CIA and NSA, asserts with “high confidence” that Perepilichnyy was assassinated on Kremlin orders.
-Citing “classification constraints,” an ODNI spokesperson said the agency had “no comment beyond confirming that we prepared the report for Congress,” and a CIA spokesman declined to comment on intelligence matters.
+Citing “classification constraints”, an ODNI spokesperson said the agency had “no comment beyond confirming that we prepared the report for Congress”, and a CIA spokesman declined to comment on intelligence matters.

 In France, authorities have designated the case a suspected organised assassination, BuzzFeed News can reveal.
 French police have tried to investigate whether Perepilichnyy was poisoned during his visit to Paris, but four senior French law enforcement officials said British authorities had repeatedly frustrated those efforts.